-He's coached 25 relay teams to NAIA All-American status and 38 individuals have claimed All-American honors with Heyen as coach.
-He also has had 36 athletes named NAIA Scholar-Athletes during his time at Dordt and he is a professor in the Health and Human Performance department at Dordt.
+He's coached 27 relay teams to NAIA All-American status and 44 individuals have claimed All-American honors with Heyen as coach.
+Has had four individual NAIA NAtional Champions at Dordt and one relay team that earned a national title.
+He also has had 48 athletes named NAIA Scholar-Athletes during his time at Dordt and he is a professor in the Health and Human Performance department at Dordt.

 Ed.
 D. University of South Dakota

 M.S.
 Emporia State University